HewlettPackard/Docker-SimpliVity/ops/README.md

 ```
 # subscription-manager config --server.proxy_hostname=<proxy IP> --server.proxy_port=<proxy port>
 ```
-If you follow this “route”, the playbooks will automatically enable the “extras” repository on the VMs that need it.
+If you use this option, the playbooks will automatically enable the “extras” repository on the VMs that need it.
-  - Use an internal repository.
+  - **Option 2:** Use an internal repository.
 Instead of pulling the packages from Red Hat, you can create copies of the required repositories on a dedicated node.
 You can then configure the package manager to pull the packages from the dedicated node.
 Your `/etc/yum.repos.d/redhat.repo` could look as follows.
 ```
 [RHEL7-Server]
 name=Red Hat Enterprise Linux $releasever - $basearch